-Since the beginning of the Company's most recently completed financial year, the Board has held 8 meetings, which includes a number of special meetings which were called in response to the COVID-19 pandemic, the IPO and the Apollo Transaction.
-See "Matters to be Acted Upon at Meeting - Nominees for Election to the Board" for the attendance record of each Director nominee.
+Since the beginning of the Corporation's most recently completed financial year, the Board has held 8 meetings, which includes a number of special meetings which were called to evaluate certain merger and acquisition transactions completed by the Corporation in the Last Financial Year as disclosed by the Corporation in certain press releases, audited Annual Financial Statements, the Management Discussion and Analysis and the Annual Information Form for the Last Financial Year, copies of which are all available on the Corporation's profile on www.sedar.com.
+See also "Matters to be Acted Upon at Meeting -- Nominees for Election to the Board" for the attendance record of each Director nominee.